coincashew/coincashew/coins/overview-ada/guide-how-to-build-a-haskell-stakepool-node/part-v-tips/implementing-peer-sharing.md

 4. Save and close the `topology.json` file.

-5. To restart the Cardano Node, type:
+5. On your registered relay, to restart the Cardano Node type:

 ```
 sudo systemctl restart cardano-node.service